yeti/best-practices/docs/code-review-guide.md

 **4. Simplicity & Readability**

 Is the code easy to read and understand?
+Could a developer who is unfamiliar with the codebase quickly understand what your code does?

 It's important to always think about the potential for new developers that may join later and how quickly they'll be able to contribute.

+One way to think about this: the collection of names in our code should create a vocabulary for talking about the code.
+If the vocabulary is confusing or inconsistent, then maintaining and changing the code will be more difficult.

 **5. Teaching Opportunity**